EV2 The Capitals Route

 EuroVelo 2 (EV2), named The Capitals Route, is a 5050 km long EuroVelo long-distance cycling route running from Galway, Ireland to Moscow, Russia.
-This east-west route passes successively through seven countries – Ireland, the United Kingdom, the Netherlands, Germany, Poland, Belarus and Russia – and visits all their capital cities.
+This east-west route passes successively through seven countries – Republic of Ireland, the United Kingdom, the Netherlands, Germany, Poland, Belarus and Russia – and visits all their capital cities.

 Route

 In Ireland

 The route is known as the Dublin-Galway Greenway, and is yet to be finalised.

 The western section of EV2 between Galway and Dublin was scheduled to commence construction between Athlone and Mullingar in 2014, and completed in 2015, along a disused railway line.
 Portions of the Royal Canal bank between Mullingar and the Westmeath – Meath county boundary have been completed.
 The section from the county boundary – Dublin section closed public consultation in February 2016 The initial design of the westernmost section through Galway and Roscommon has been rejected as substandard and must be redesigned.

 Note that there is some controversy over the design standard in Ireland overall.